Audit Rates and What They Could Mean For Your Business

 Accounting Today, “Ten major trends in IRS audits.”
 By Jim Buttonow.
 Click here to read the original article.

-Massey and Company is a boutique, Atlanta-based CPA firm serving the needs of small businesses and their owners.
-We handle tax matters, IRS controversy, tax debts, back taxes, bookkeeping, and accounting.
-Our offices are in the Buckhead neighborhood of Atlanta and we welcome face-to-face visits.
+Founded by Gary Massey, Massey and Company CPA serves the needs of small businesses and business owners from their office in Atlanta, GA.
+They handle tax matters, IRS controversy, tax debts, back taxes, bookkeeping and accounting.
+Offices are in the Buckhead neighborhood of Atlanta.
+The firm welcomes face-to-face visits.

 Massey and Company CPA